ApplicantAtlas/ApplicantAtlas/README.md

 ### Getting Help

-If you have any questions or need help, feel free to open an issue or contact me on [LinkedIn](https://www.linkedin.com/in/davidteather/) or join our [Discord](https://discord.gg/yyPhbfma6f)
+If you have any questions or need help, feel free to open an issue or send us an email at hello@applicantatlas.com